shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle.md

     }
   },

-  //This function would load account from Metamask to our dApp
+  // This function would load account from Metamask to our dApp
   loadAccount: async() => {
     await web3.eth.getAccounts().then((result)=>{
       App.account = result[0];